ward/run/_drafts/2018-11-04-teltowkanal-halbmarathon.md

 Shortly into the cycle, Johannes said we should go for sub 90.
-He had already beaten me handily several times in the ARTC Mooseleague races (track distances), so not to be outdone, I agreed with the idea.
-Internally, however, I was wondering if that was really possible.
+He had already beaten me handily several times in the ARTC Mooseleague races (track distances).
+Not to be outdone again, I agreed with the idea.
+Internally, however, I was wondering if that was not too fast.
 Sub 90 requires a 4:16 per km pace which is already a decent chunk faster than what I ran in the 20 km.

 About three weeks out from race day, I started thinking more seriously about what pace I would be able to run.
 I did not have a proper recent race to go